Supercomputer names Premier League top 5: Chelsea, Man City risk missing out

 - Manchester City also failed to claim all three points against relegated Southampton, with just two Premier League matches left

-- A supercomputer has predicted the top five teams that will pick tickets to the continental competition
+- A supercomputer has predicted the top five teams that will qualify for the continental competition

 The Premier League's race for Champions League qualification intensified over the weekend following Chelsea's loss at Newcastle United.

-With Liverpool already crowned champions and relegation spots settled, attention now turns to the tight battle for next season's European spots.
+Liverpool have already been crowned champions and relegation spots settled, attention now turns to the tight battle for next season's European spots.

-Just six points separate second-placed Arsenal, who drew 2-2 with Liverpool after a guard of honour and hold 68 points with two games remaining, from seventh-placed Nottingham Forest.
+Just six points separate second-placed Arsenal, who drew 2-2 with Liverpool and hold 68 points with two games remaining, from seventh-placed Nottingham Forest.

 Manchester City were held to a 0-0 draw by relegated Southampton, leaving Pep Guardiola disappointed as the tactician understands the implications.